UofA522/Project1/README.md

 ## Financial Analysis Indicators/Algorithms used:

+###1.
+Volatile Days
-1. Volatile Days: On the stock chart volatile days are plotted in order to indicate the days where stock price varied by more than 2% of the total price.
+On the stock chart volatile days are plotted in order to indicate the days where stock price varied by more than 2% of the total price.

+###2.
+Bollinger Bands
-2. Bollinger Bands: We have implemented the Bollinger Bands Indicators by using the ta crate.
+We have implemented the Bollinger Bands Indicators by using the ta crate.
 For Bollinger Bands, three lines are plotted (middle band, upper band, lower band).
 The middle band is usually calculated as a simple moving average over a particular period (a period of 20 has been used in our program).
 The upper band and lower band are calculated by adding and subtracting the multiple of standard deviation respectively to the average value.
 Mathematically, these bands can be written as follows:

 ```